Kitware/dive/client/README.md

 `useEventChart` and `useLineChart` take the visible tracks and format the data for drawing in swimlane or line graph formats

 `useAttributes` provide a reactive list of templates to show the attributes to the user.
-Attribute Filters and generation of Attribute Graphs are also done through.
+Attribute Filters and generation of Attribute Graphs are also configured and retrieved through `useAttributes`.
 Attributes that don't have a template defined in the metadata will not be shown to the user.
-On import the backend (both web and desktop) will attempt to auto generate these attribute templates based on the values provided.,
+On import the backend (both web and desktop) will attempt to auto generate these attribute templates based on the values provided.

 ## DIVE Interface (/dive-common)

 The DIVE interfaces handles the loading of data in Viewer.vue and manages the layout of components provided in `/src` and the state managment of the system through `useModeManager`

 ### useModeManager (/dive-common/use/useModeManager.ts)

 useModeManager.ts is used to manage the current state and state transitions within the DIVE application (e.g., transitioning between selected, editing, deletion, modification, etc.).
 Most interactions that operate on the annotation data are coordinated through useModeManager.
 Many of the functions and reactive properties are sent to `./src/provides.ts` to allow components to view and manipulate the current state.